raghav-misra/notes-v1/self_study/linear_algebra.md

 ## hello.

-These notes are the product of me cramming for my **MATH2B** (Linear Algebra) course through De Anza College.
-They should cover most, if not all, topics of an introductory linear algebra course.

-I was not a big fan of the textbook/reading materials we used in class, so the structure of these notes is heavily guided by the 3Blue1Brown series, [Essence of linear algebra](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab), as its visual-first approach transformed my own understanding of the subject.
+The structure of these notes is heavily guided by the 3Blue1Brown series, [Essence of linear algebra](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab), as its visual-first approach transformed my own understanding of the subject.
 Where the series skims over technical/computational rigor, I refer to the online textbook, [Interactive Linear Algebra](https://textbooks.math.gatech.edu/ila/), by Dan Margalit and Joseph Rabinoff, to fill in those gaps.
 This textbook does really good justice to the visual understanding of the subject and has many interactive examples.

 ## vectors?